jav094/nextjs-blog/_posts/twistle.md

 ---
-title: 'Redesigning Twistle– a health communications platform | Juan Valera'
+title: 'YAMUM HA a health communications platform | Juan Valera'
 excerpt: 'Twistle is a communications app that enables providers, their services, and their patients to communicate through text messages, photos, and more.'
 coverImage: '/assets/blog/hello-world/cover.jpg'
 date: '2014-03-14'
-author:
-  name: Juan valera
-  picture: '/assets/blog/authors/tim.jpeg'
+heroPost: true
+underNDA: false
 ogImage:
   url: '/assets/blog/hello-world/cover.jpg'
 ---